 When you create a repeat in Affinity it is easy to change the color of a lot of elements at once.
 You can see what I mean in this video:

 What About Print on Demand Sites?

 You have to upload raster images to most print on demand sites, but keep in mind that Procreate has size limitations for their documents (the limits depend on your iPad size, see here for details), so when I’m preparing files for print-on-demand sites, I use Affinity designer because that app has no size restrictions.
-Yes, you sometimes have to wait a while for a file to process, but for me it’s worth it to be able to make my artwork available on all products (hello, curtains and furniture!)
+Yes, you sometimes have to wait a while for a file to process, but for me it’s worth it to be able to make my artwork available on all products, including the most expensive ones that get the artist the highest commission (hello, curtains and furniture!)

 The Bottom Line

 For me, Affinity is the best option for making patterns because 1) I often need vectors 2) I want the live pattern preview and 3) I can’t stand not being able to adjust my elements freely.
 However, I do sometimes miss all the brushes I have in Procreate!
 That is where the “hybrid method” comes in.

 When I want to use repeat elements I made in Procreate for a pattern, I make each element on a separate canvas, remove the background, save the image as a PNG, then export them and insert them onto my Affinity designer canvas.
 That way I can use my fav Procreate brushes, but also get all the benefits of Affinity Designer.

 I also sometimes make elements in Procreate, then vectorize them and build the pattern in Affinity, which is how I create patterns like this for my Spoonflower shop: